union-imgcross icon

 • The last step is to register your entity for VAT and EFP numbers.

-The entire process might take around 10 days to complete.
+The entire process might take around ten days to complete.
 However, if you plan to set up a remote team in Sri Lanka without a subsidiary establishment, you should collaborate with a local EOR like Skuad.
 Skuad’s unified employment platform enables employee hiring and onboarding.
-Click here to know everything about it.
+Click here to learn more.

 PEO

 A Professional Employer Organization (PEO) handles a majority of HR functions for their clients.
 When associating with a PEO, you will continue to be in charge of hiring your employees, but the PEO will handle all other responsibilities like benefits management, payroll, and compliances.
-To be precise, a professional employer organization in Sri Lanka will become a co-employer that will manage HR functions for the principal employer.
+A professional employer organization in Sri Lanka will become a co-employer that will manage HR functions for the principal employer.
 This arrangement is great for employers with a limited presence and cannot handle all employee needs alone.

 On the other hand, an EOR will offer the same HR services as PEO.
 However, they go one step further to hire employees on your behalf and become their legal entity.
 EORs will enter into a service agreement with you.
 Moreover, all the major employee decisions will largely lie in the hands of the EOR.
 All the employment contracts will stay between the EOR and the employees, setting you free from all employee liabilities and responsibilities.